How to migrate Windows devices from another MDM to Hexnode?

 - Create a new project with project workflow as provisioning package.

-- Customize the provisioning package with enrollment details like server URL, username and provide the secret key from your Hexnode MDM portal.
+- Customize the provisioning package with enrollment details like server URL, username and provide the secret key from your Hexnode UEM portal.

 - Build the provisioning package.

-Step-3: Sync users from directory services to Hexnode MDM
+Step-3: Sync users from directory services to Hexnode UEM

-You can sync the users from various directory services such as Active Directory (AD), Azure AD and G Suite to the MDM console.
+You can sync the users from various directory services such as Active Directory (AD), Microsoft Entra ID, and Google Workspace (G Suite) to the MDM console.

-Unbind your current MDM vendor from the directory services and configure Hexnode MDM with them.
+Unbind your current MDM vendor from the directory services and configure Hexnode UEM with them.

 - Active Directory

-- Configure Azure AD under Admin tab to get the users synced from the Azure AD account to the Hexnode portal.
+- Configure Microsoft Entra ID under the Admin tab to get the users synced from the Microsoft Entra ID account to the Hexnode portal.

-- Configure G Suite under Admin tab to get the users and user groups synced from the G Suite account to the Hexnode portal.
+- Configure Google Workspace (G Suite) under the Admin tab to get the users and user groups synced from the Google Workspace (G Suite) account with the Hexnode portal.

-Step-4: Migrate devices from Microsoft’s System Center Configuration Manager (SCCM) to Hexnode MDM
+Step-4: Migrate devices from Microsoft’s System Center Configuration Manager (SCCM) to Hexnode UEM

-Unbind your current MDM from SCCM and integrate Hexnode MDM to sync the devices from SCCM server to the Hexnode portal.
+Unbind your current MDM from SCCM and integrate Hexnode UEM to sync the devices from the SCCM server to the Hexnode portal.

 - Download and install the Hexnode SCCM Agent app on the SCCM server.

-- For direct enrollment into Hexnode portal, download the Hexnode MDM app for Windows 10 devices (v1709+).
+- For direct enrollment into the Hexnode portal, download the Hexnode UEM app for Windows 10 (v1709+)/11 devices.

 - Deploy the application.

-On deploying the application, Windows devices from SCCM server will now be synced on to your Hexnode console.
+On deploying the application, Windows devices from the SCCM server will now be synced with your Hexnode console.

 Disenroll all your devices from the current MDM.
 This can be done in two ways: